Magnitude Systems

 For a comet, the total magnitude is the combined magnitude of the coma and the nucleus.

-The surface brightness quantifies the apparent brightness of flux density per unit angular area of the spatially extended obejct.
+The surface brightness quantifies the apparent brightness of flux density per unit angular area of the spatially extended object.
 For an object with total magnitude extended over a visual area , its surface brightness is defined as

 Surface brightness is measured in units of .
 This is a much more useful quantity when comparing brightness of extended objects.